flex-protocol/sui-flex-swap/README.md

 ## Requirements

+### Sell Pool / Buy Pool / Trade Pool

+There is nothing special about trade pool, other than the fact that it features both a sell pool and a buy pool.

 Tip: In our Move contract code, we use a `struct` called `TradePool` to represent "trade pool" (for bidirectional trades), as well as the "sell pool" and the "buy pool".
 The different types of pools are distinguished by the `pool_type` field in this struct.

 You can think of trade pool as the base type of sell pool and buy pool; although the latter two don't have corresponding Move `struct`s.

-### Sell Pool / Buy Pool / Trade Pool

-The `TradePool` entity has some similarity to `TokenPair`.

 #### Sell Pool

-A sell pool allows users to buy NFT assets from the pool with FT assets (e.g. SUI coins).
+A sell pool allows users to buy NFT assets from the pool with FT assets (SUI or any coins that comply with the Sui Coin standard).

-Properties of a Sell Pool:
+The "Sell Pool" entity has some similarity to `TokenPair`.
+Properties of Sell Pool:

 * It has `ExchangeRateNumerator` and `ExchangeRateDenominator` properties, which represent the "exchange rate" of NFT (X token) to Y token.
 (Similar to `fixed-exchange-rate` branch version.)